sujatann/M2-EmbSys/Project/README.md

 •	On evaporating, the refrigerant absorbs heat and subsequently reduces the enclosure temperature.
 •	The warmer refrigerant is circulated to the outside of the compartment where the cycle repeats under thermal control.

-4.5	 Sensors.
+## 4.5	 Sensors.
-1.Dual Sensor Control with Two Thermo Sensor Controls which enable to increase or decrease the temperature in Freezer & Fridge zone independently.
+*Dual Sensor Control with Two Thermo Sensor Controls which enable to increase or decrease the temperature in Freezer & Fridge zone independently.
-2. A reed sensor or Hall effect sensor can be used to detect the door's position.
+*A reed sensor or Hall effect sensor can be used to detect the door's position.
 For example, in refrigerators, a reed sensor is mounted to the frame of the appliance and a permanent magnet actuator is mounted to the door

-4.6	 Actuators.
+## 4.6	 Actuators.

 1.Compressor power relay.